Snug Vest

 Children were diagnosed with a developmental disability during a study period of 2009-2017.

-Number of physician visits where the primary diagnosis included mental, behavioral and neurodevelopmental disorders.
+Number of physician visits where the primary diagnosis included mental, behavioural and neurodevelopment disorders.

 Children has been identified with Autism Spectrum Disorder (ASD).